inuitwallet/ALPv2-Ansible/README.md

 ALPv2-Ansible git repo.
 It will then run the Ansible playbook with the command
 `ansible-playbook playbook.yml -K`
 The `-K` option will cause Ansible to prompt you for your sudo password.
-If you are running `install.sh` as root, you can press `Enter` for a blank password
+If you are running `install.sh` as root, you can press `Enter` for a blank password.

+The playbook will ask for a few things:
+The name of your pool